 The Madison History Roundtable is dedicated to the discussion and preservation of American history.
 Founded in 1954 as the Madison Civil War Roundtable, the group has expanded to cover a broader area of American history with emphasis on the American Civil War, U.S. military history and Wisconsin history.

-With those details out of the way, we welcome you to the 2021 - 2022 season of the Madison History Roundtable.
+With those details out of the way, we welcome you to the 2022 - 2023 season of the Madison History Roundtable.
 We have an exciting slate of speakers for this year.
-The season will start on Thursday, September 9th with James Heinz who will be presenting Third Man on the Monument: The Life of Howard Cushing, The Forgotten Cushing.
+The season will start on Thursday, September 8th with Francine Hirsch who will be presenting Soviet Judgment at Nuremberg: A New History of the International Military Tribunal after World War II

 We will continue the discussion throughout the year covering a variety of topics of American, Wisconsin and regional history.
-The 2021 Fall schedule of speakers is listed at the end of this document; the spring schedule will be announced in December.
+The 2022 Fall schedule of speakers is listed at the end of this document.

 Facebook: Madison History Roundtable